-An introductory study of the optimal diet for health and fitness, principles of basic nutrition and nutritional needs throughout the life cycle.
-Prerequisite: RDG094.
+An introductory study of the optimal diet for health and fitness, principles of basic nutrition, and nutritional needs.
+Prerequisite: RDG100.

 NTR104L Personal Wellness Lab

 A scientific investigation into one's own personal health and wellness status

 NTR105 ServSafe Certification

 Applied course in food safety and sanitation to identify and analyze the factors that cause foodborne illnesses through the study of proper purchasing, preparation, handling and storage.